zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     trustStorePassword: password
  ```

-The on-boarding configuration parameters belong to one of the following groups:
+The onboarding configuration parameters are broken down into the following groups:

 - [REST service identification](rest-service-identification)
 - [Administrative endpoints](administrative-endpoints)